DominiqueLoyer/Trek_88-90/README.md

 # Trek_88-90

-This is a information system I developed in Python using the ** TREK 88-90 ** competition corpus.
+This is a information system I developed in Python using the ** TREC 88-90 ** competition corpus.
 (243 000 documents) of articles published from 88-90 by the Association Press.

 ## Please use this citation key if you use the code